IUCNN/IUCNN/vignettes/Approximate_IUCN_Red_List_assessments_with_IUCNN.md

 labels_train <- prep_labels(training_labels)
 ```

 # Running IUCNN
 Running IUCNN consists of two steps: 1) training a neural network and 2) predicting the status of new species.
 IUCNN contains three different neural network approaches to predict the IUCN status of species, which can all be customized.
-We present the default approach here, see section "Customizing analyses" for details on how to train a Bayesian or regression type neural network.
+We present the default approach here, see section "Customizing analyses" of this tutorial for details on how to train a Bayesian or regression type neural network.

 ## Model training
-Based on the training features and labels, IUCNN trains a neural network, using the tensorflow module.
-The training is done vie the `train_iucnn` function.
-There are multiple options to change the design of the network, including among others the number of layers, and the fraction of records used for testing and validation.
+Based on the training features and labels, IUCNN trains a neural network, via the `train_iucnn` function.
+There are multiple options to customize the design of the network, including among others the number of layers and the fraction of records used for testing and validation.
 The `train_iucnn` function will write a folder to the working directory containing the model and return summary statistics including cross-entropy loss and accuracy for the validation set, which can be used to compare the performance of different models.

-The following code is used to set up and train a neural network model with 3 hidden layers of 60, 60, and 20 nodes, with ReLU activation function.
-By specifying a seed (here: 1234) we make sure the same subsets of data are designated as training, validation and test sets across different runs and model configurations (see below).
+The following code trains a neural network model with 3 hidden layers of 60, 60, and 20 nodes, with ReLU activation function.
+By specifying a seed (here, the default: 1234) we make sure the same subsets of data are designated as training, validation and test sets across different runs and model configurations (see below).
 The model with estimated weights will be saved in the current working directory.

 ```{r}
 res_1 <- train_iucnn(x = features_train,